great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_deepnote.md

 When served, the Data Docs site provides the details of each [Validation](../reference/validation.md) we've run and Expectation Suite we've created.

-For example, the following image shows a run where three Expectations where validated against our DataFrame and two of them failed.
+For example, the following image shows a run where three Expectations were validated against our DataFrame and two of them failed.

 <img src="images/data-docs.png" />

 <div style={{"text-align":"center"}}>
 <p style={{"color":"#8784FF","font-size":"1.4em"}}><b>
-Congratulations!<br/>&#127881; You've successfully deployed Great Expectaions on Deepnote! &#127881;
+Congratulations!<br/>&#127881; You've successfully deployed Great Expectations on Deepnote! &#127881;
 </b></p>
 </div>